PhilippSalvisberg/docker-odb/README.md

 docker-oddgendemo is licensed under the Apache License, Version 2.0.
 You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>.

-See [Oracle Database Licensing Information User Manual](http://docs.oracle.com/database/121/DBLIC/editions.htm#DBLIC109) and [Oracle Database 12c Standard Edition 2](https://www.oracle.com/database/standard-edition-two/index.html) for further information.
+See [Oracle Database Licensing Information User Manual](http://docs.oracle.com/database/121/DBLIC/editions.htm#DBLIC109) for further information.